 Age: 18+ preferred.
 Highly dependable 16-17 year olds may also apply.

-Commitment: One 1-hour shift per week for at least 3 months. (longer preferred) Training is typically offered two times per year.
+Commitment: One 1-hour shift per week for at least three months. (longer preferred) Training is typically offered two times per year.

 To Apply: Complete standard CuriOdyssey Volunteer Application.